ratt-ru/arcae/README.rst

 * Once in Apache Arrow format, it is easy to store data in modern, cloud-native disk formats such as parquet and Zarr.
 * Converting CASA Tables to Arrow in the C++ layer avoids the GIL
 * Access to non thread-safe CASA Tables is constrained to a ThreadPool containing a single thread
-* It also allows us to write astrometric routines in C++, potentially side-stepping thread-safety and GIL issues with the CASA Measures server.
+* It also allows us to write astrometry routines in C++, potentially side-stepping thread-safety and GIL issues with the CASA Measures server.

 Limitations
 -----------